 Over the years, she attended several courses in the field of management, economics and finance.
 She is a qualified trainer in NLP (Auchterarder, Perthshire and London, U.K).
 She was one of the editors of a professional journal ‘Project Management” for fifteen years.
 She was a member of the city council of her hometown and a member of the national board for one of the leading political parties from 2001 to 2003.

 She settled herself as an independent researcher in oral tradition and linguistics in 2005.
+She obtained her PHD in linguistics with an analysis of the performance of voodoo stories in 2013.
+At the University of Leiden.

 In 2009, she founded the Verbal Art Foundation that she chairs.
 The foundation aims at collecting and preserving of endangered cultural heritage.